OpenVnmrJ/ovjTools/OSX.md

 - There are no example FIDs in the OpenVnmrJ distribution
    - You need to get them from VnmrJ 4.2
    - They may be available from the University of Oregon in the future.
-- NMRPipe and ChemPack are not included in this distribution
- - ChemPack can be downloaded from [Spinsights](https://spinsights.chem.agilent.com/docs/DOC-12566)
+- NMRPipe is not included in this distribution but can be downloaded with the ovjGetpipe script
- - NMRPipe can be downloaded from [Spinsights](https://spinsights.chem.agilent.com/docs/DOC-6044)
-- Craft is not available (talk to Krish?)

- These packages have not been tested with OpenVnmrJ on OS X.